 copy /b darkcour.pjl lpt1

-If your printer is connected by a USB cable: You should already have installed this site's method of printing to USB printers, and you will have PrintFile on your system.
-From the Windows Start menu, find PrintFile and run it (even if you already have PrintFile running).
+If your printer is connected by a network connection or USB cable: You should already have installed one of this site's method of printing to USB and network printers.
+If you use the DOSPrint or Net Use method described on that page, make no change in the procedures described above.
+If, however, you use the PrintFile method, from the Windows Start menu, find PrintFile and run it (even if you already have PrintFile running).
 Drag the Darkcour.pjl file to the PrintFile window and drop it in the window.
 After a few seconds, close PrintFile.

 To restore regular Courier, download this file (regcour.pjl) and send it to the printer with this command: